All Things Bedding: How to Properly Clean & Care for the Things you Sleep On

 When to Wash

-Keep these items with like-colors to prevent dyes from spreading.
+Keep these items in like colours to prevent dyes from spreading.
 Sometimes curtains will have special laundering instructions, so follow all manufacturer recommendations when washing.
-Canopies could potentially shrink when put in the dryer, so take care or the canopy could become unusable.
+Canopies could potentially shrink when put in the dryer, so take care of the canopy could become unusable.

 - Change your pillowcases two times per week if you wear cosmetics to bed, or if you have acne-prone skin.